sebranchett/ExoSPEEDY/README.md

 These ocean model changes may be used freely and are provided ‘as is’, without warranty of any kind.

 ## Comments in the code
-The first step in adapting the code for exoplanets is to identify the flow of earth parameters.
+The first step in adapting the code for exoplanets was to identify the flow of earth parameters.
 To this purpose, each subroutine is annotated with comment lines starting with the string 'C--IO x' where x is one of:
 - r - reads from a file
 - w - writes to a file